Full Dental Rehabilitation in Melbourne

-Let Dr. Lee Sheldon replace what is missing and put back what has worn off.
-He has been practicing dentistry for over three decades and has advanced training and hands-on experience doing a variety of life-changing full-mouth rehabilitation procedures.
-His full-mouth rehabiltation can improve not only your smile’s look and how effectively you speak and chew your food, but your self-assurance, too.
+Let our doctors replace what is missing and put back what has worn off.
+We have been practicing dentistry for over three decades and have advanced training and hands-on experience doing a variety of life-changing full-mouth rehabilitation procedures.
+Your full-mouth rehabilitation can improve not only your smile and how effectively you speak and chew your food, but your self-assurance as well.

 Making full-mouth rehabilitation easier on you

 Full-mouth rehabilitation is one of the most complicated treatments a dentist can do.
-Dr. Sheldon knows exactly when to do what and the “why“ behind it all.
-He can give you a new smile that you will be proud to show off no matter how complicated your current dental condition.
-Plus he’ll do all of this using the most conservative and minimally invasive high-tech techniques and while preserving as much natural tooth as possible.
+Our experienced and highly-trained doctors know exactly when to do what and the “why“ behind it all.
+Our team can give you a new smile that you will be proud to show off no matter how complicated your current dental condition.
+Plus we’ll do all of this using the most conservative and minimally invasive high-tech techniques and while preserving as much natural tooth as possible.

-Dr. Sheldon helps people relax with his friendly manner and caring attitude.
-He will listen to what you have to say, answer your questions and discuss all your options with you.
-Patients especially like how gentle he is in his high-tech smile rehabilitation treatment.
-And you’ll be glad to know he can split up the treatment over time so it’s more affordable for you.
+Our doctors help people relax with their friendly manner and caring attitude.
+We will listen to what you have to say, answer your questions and discuss all your options with you.
+Patients especially like how gentle we are in our high-tech smile rehabilitation treatment.
+And you'll be glad to know you can split up the treatment over time so it's more affordable for you.

 Your new smile starts with a comprehensive exam

-No matter how many smiles he has helped perfect, Dr. Sheldon is well aware that each case needs to be customized to the patient.
+No matter how many smiles we have helped perfect, we are well aware that each case needs to be customized to the patient.
 After all, everyone is different and therefore has unique needs.
-During your exam he will find out exactly what you’d like to change about your smile.
-That’s because he wants to make sure he knows what’s important to you before recommending any procedures.
+During your exam we will find out exactly what you’d like to change about your smile.
+We want to make sure we know what's important to you before recommending any procedures.

 Your treatment plan

-Dr. Sheldon will create a treatment plan, using high-quality materials and advanced procedures that will precisely fit your needs.
-Depending on the procedures that will be involved, he may create a model of what he expects your smile to look like after full-mouth rehabilitation.
-You’ll review this model with him and decide what you would like to have your smile look like.
+Drs.
+Sheldon, Sheldon, and Furtado will create a treatment plan, using high-quality materials and advanced procedures that will precisely fit your needs.
+Depending on the procedures that will be involved, we may create a model of what we expect your smile to look like after full-mouth rehabilitation.
+You’ll review this model with us and decide the form, shape, and color of your teeth.
 The choice is always yours.

 Our full-mouth rehabilitation process

-If you have missing, extensively decayed or compromised teeth, Dr. Sheldon will devise a treatment plan designed to restore your mouth to full health, function and aesthetics.
-He takes into account your bite and makes sure that your new smile will be comfortable and not cause you any pain.
+If you have missing, extensively decayed or compromised teeth, our doctors will devise a treatment plan designed to restore your mouth to full health, function and aesthetics.
+Our planning allows you a beautiful smile and renewed chewing ability and a comfortable, restored mouth.

 Full-Mouth Rehabilitation Procedures

-Dr. Sheldon knows that a restored smile can lead to increased confidence, improved overall well-being and a better quality of life.
-So he takes his work quite seriously.
-His goal is to provide you with top-quality full-mouth rehabilitation in a comfortable and friendly environment.
+Our doctors have seen how a restored smile can lead to increased confidence, improved overall well-being and a better quality of life.
+So we take our work quite seriously.
+Our goal is to provide you with top quality full-mouth rehabilitation in a comfortable and friendly environment.

-There are various advanced procedures he can use to restore your oral health and give you a beautiful, natural-looking smile.
-In all cases, he uses his extensive experience to assess what is the best combination of procedures to use to create your new smile.
+There are various advanced procedures we can use to restore your oral health and give you a beautiful, natural-looking smile.
+In all cases, we use our extensive experience to assess what is the best combination of procedures to use to create your new smile.

-- Dental Implants: An artificial tooth that’s anchored in the jawbone to replace a missing tooth.
+- Dental Implant: An artificial tooth that’s anchored in the jawbone to replace a missing tooth.

-- Implant-supported Dentures: A type of overdenture that is supported by and attached to implants but is still removable.
+- Implant-supported Denture: A type of overdenture that is supported by and attached to implants but is still removable.

-- Implant-supported Bridges: An implant-supported bridge is a fixed dental appliance that replaces teeth without support from adjacent natural teeth.
+- Implant-supported Bridge: An implant-supported bridge is a fixed dental appliance that replaces teeth without support from adjacent natural teeth.

-- Dentures: An artificial replacement for one or several teeth (partial denture) or for all of the teeth (full denture) in either or both jaws.
+- Denture: An artificial replacement for one or several teeth (partial denture) or for all of the teeth (full denture) in either or both jaws.

-- Crowns: A type of restoration that covers or “caps” all or most of the natural tooth.
+- Crown: A type of restoration that covers or “caps” all or most of the natural tooth.

-- Bridges: A fixed dental appliance that replaces a missing permanent tooth or teeth, that’s normally attached to adjacent teeth to help support the missing tooth or teeth.
+- Bridge: A fixed dental appliance that replaces a missing permanent tooth or teeth, that’s normally attached to adjacent teeth to help support the missing tooth or teeth.